 In my home state, dozens of tourists, baby strollers and park sitters had been marked for life with bird phobia.

-The best You Tube clip featured a the videographer who thought correctly that an animal selfie would make him famous on the Internet.
+A classic You Tube clip featured a Miami videographer who thought correctly that an animal selfie would make him famous on the Internet.
 He succeeded beyond his dreams.

-Today was a day I learned much about birding.
-And, yes,
+Today was a day I learned much about birding and photography.

 I came home with the final headline for my story: